memorius/policy-auction/README-datastructures.txt

 TODO: changes needed:
 ---------------------
-- Removing votes from a policy has a cost: you only get 50% of the votes back.
-  How do we represent this?

 - 3-day rolling "new votes" list.
   Set TTL to make all votes for a given day expire at the same time - i.e. 3 days minus time since start of day.
   When do we write items?
 Similar consistency issues to the main policies table?